PETRONAS logo with text PETRONAS logo with text

 9. Foreign or Migrant Workers, where if foreign or migrant employees are engaged, they are to be employed in full compliance with the labour and immigration laws of the host country.
 Prior to hiring, the basic terms of employment must be provided to employees in their native language or language in which they understand.
 Passports and other forms of personal identification must remain in the employee’s possession at all times and are never to be withheld by Contractor or any third party in full compliance with the labour and immigration laws of the host country.

-PETRONAS will assess the Contractor’s compliance from time to time by (but not limited to) the Contractors’ Performance Indicator.
-Failure by a Contractor to comply with the provisions and standards set out in these Principles may result in the termination of the non-complying party’s relationship with PETRONAS and other adverse consequences.
+PETRONAS will assess Contractor’s compliance from time-to-time by, but not limited to, the Contractors’ Performance Indicator.
+Failure by a Contractor to comply with the provisions and standards set out in the principles may result in the termination of the non-complying party’s relationship with PETRONAS and other adverse consequences.

 Know more about PETRONAS